We Need Plants

 Plants are a fundamental part of the existence of life.
 They utilize the energy of the sun in conjunction with inorganic compounds to manufacture carbohydrates and create biomass (Freeman, 2008).
 This biomass forms the basis of the food web as we know it.
 All heterotrophs depend on the existence of plants either directly or indirectly to provide food (Vitousek et al., 1986).
 Plants are also necessary for the existence of terrestrial habitats.
 When plants break apart or die they eventually fall to the ground.
 This mass of plant parts compiles and is broken down by decomposers, which in turn creates soil.
-Soil then holds nutrients and water for future generations of plants.
-Not only do plants make soil, they support it.
+The soil then holds nutrients and water for future generations of plants.
+Not only do plants make soil, but they also support it.
 The root systems of plants keep the soil and the nutrients contained in it from being quickly eroded away.
 The presence of the plants softens the impact of rainfall as well, another source of erosion.
 Plants are important moderators of environmental temperatures too.
 Their existence provides shade, which reduces the temperature beneath them and the relative humidity (Freeman, 2008).

 Plants also remove atmospheric carbon from the atmosphere and make it biologically useful.
 As a by-product of this process, plants create oxygen gas, a molecule vital for many organisms to oxidize glucose to CO₂.
 This reverse-photosynthesis process (respiration) results in the production of ATP, an energy source required to perform necessary cellular functions.
 This conversion of CO₂ into O₂ allows the existence of terrestrial animals.
 Plants also break down organic waste molecules made by heterotrophs such as nitrate and convert them into energy, continuing the carbon cycle.
 Plants are important to humans specifically not only because they provide a source of food, but also a source of building materials, fuel, fiber, and medicine.
 All of these things are made possible by the ability of plants to photosynthesize, which is dependent on the rbcL gene (Freeman, 2008).